davidcalikes/portfolio-project-one/README.md

     - __Targeting Key Demographics__

-    The site's content and how it is displayed is informed by this information.
+    The site's content and how it is displayed is informed by the outcomes of my reasearch .
 An example of this is presented below.

     According to marketing website [socialtoaster.com](https://www.socialtoaster.com/marketing-to-a-female-demographic-6-tips/),
-     women (as an audience) respond to positively to social stories that are seen to champion a cause.
+     women (as an audience) respond positively to social stories that are seen to champion a cause.
 Women are also interested in compelling news items.

      <img src="assets/readme_images/target_demo.png">

-    Because of this data, and because women make up the majority of the site's target audience, I have included a news section on the first page of the website featuring a positive social story, in which the band are clearly seen to be championing a cause.
+    In light of this data, (and because women make up the majority of the site's target audience) I have included a news section on the first page of the website featuring a positive social story, in which the band are clearly seen to be championing a worthy cause.

     <img src="assets/readme_images/target_news.png">

 * ### User Stories